Procedure for Prolapse and Hemorrhoids (PPH)

 With moderate traction on the purse-string, a simple maneuver draws the prolapsed prednisone mucous membrane into the casing of the circular stapling device.
 The instrument is then tightened and fired to staple the prolapse.
 Keeping the stapling device in the closed position for approximately 30 seconds before firing and approximately 20 seconds after firing acts as a tamponade, which may help promote hemostasis.

 Firing the stapler releases a double staggered row of titanium staples through the tissue.
 A circular knife excises the redundant tissue.
-A circumferential column of mucosa is best generic levitra overnight removed from the upper anal canal.
+A circumferential column of mucosa is tadalafil removed from the upper anal canal.
 Finally, the staple line is examined using the anoscope.
 If bleeding from the staple line occurs, additional absorbable sutures may be placed.

 What are the Benefits of PPH over other Surgical Procedures?